19 Things to Know Before Moving to Orlando, FL

 Celebration

 You may feel like you’re lost in Disney World when you're walking around the immaculate Celebration neighborhood of Orlando.
-The neighborhood is a subsidiary of Disney, designed and built the community, although it's no longer affiliated with the entertainment juggernaut.
+The neighborhood is a subsidiary of Disney, designed and built the community, although it's no longer affiliated with the House of Mouse.
 You'll find upscale amenities and a natural habitat where deer still roam.

 Want more ideas on where to live in Orlando?
 Read more about some of the best neighborhoods in Orlando.